deer dance

 This event is part of the Sasara Hall closure project

-Esashi Sports and Culture Center (Sasara Hall) is a cultural exchange facility with a maximum capacity of 970 people that was built in 1988 after extensive renovations.
-It was formerly the Esashi Civic Gymnasium, which was built by the former city of Esashi in 1969.
+Esashi Gymnasium and Cultural Center (Sasara Hall)is a cultural exchange facility with a maximum capacity of 970 people, which was created in 1988 through a major renovation of the Esashi Citizens' Gymnasium, built by the former Esashi City in 1969.

 Esashi Sports and Culture Center (Sasara Hall)